-- 1. In the main subject (second and third year) students choose their own study and learning activities for a total of 30 EC's that exist in the free part of the Bachelor, provided there is no overlap with the major programme.
-Students are allowed to choose from Free Choice, Fontys minor, a minor abroad or an external minor in their free part or they can make a choice from the modules on offer within FHK - 2.
-Students who want to take a minor abroad or an external minor, as a component of the free part of the bachelor programme, must seek the Examination Board's permission regarding their personal choices with respect to the minor prior to its start. - 3.
-In order to start the free part, the student must have passed the propaedeutic phase, unless exception is granted by het Examination Board. - 4.
-High-achieving students can take in their free part a program of over 30 credits.
-This is subject to the following conditions: - The student has no study progress arrears.
-The student needs approval for their plans from their study coach - A minor that has been passed will be mentioned on the diploma supplement. - 5.
+- In the main subject (second and third year) students choose their own study and learning activities for a total of 30 EC's that exist in the free part of the Bachelor, provided there is no overlap with the major programme.
+Students are allowed to choose from Free Choice, Fontys minor, a minor abroad or an external minor in their free part or they can make a choice from the modules on offer within FHK. - 2.
+Students who want to take a minor abroad or an external minor, as a component of the free part of the bachelor programme, must seek the Examination Board's permission regarding their personal choices with respect to the minor prior to its start. - In order to start the free part, the student must have passed the propaedeutic phase, unless 3. exception is granted by het Examination Board. - High-achieving students can take in their free part a program of over 30 credits.
+4. This is subject to the following conditions: none - A minor that has been passed will be mentioned on the diploma supplement. - 5.
 The Fontys Empower reorientation programme is open to students who have hit a roadblock in their studies.
 The programme has a study load of 30 ECTS credits.
-The regulations for this reorientation programme can be found on the Pulsed portal: https://fontys.nl/fontyshelpt/Andere-studie/Empower-TEC-kickstartprogramma.htm - A student who has taken part in the Fontys Empower programme and has successfully completed all components of that programme may, on that basis, be granted an exemption for the free part of the bachelor, provided the student requests an exemption from the Examination Board of the programme in which they are enrolled. - 6.
-This paragraph describes the alternative tracks for specific groups of students (including those whose study has incurred delay, long-term students etc.).
+The regulations for this reorientation programme can be found on the Pulsed portal: https://fontys.nl/fontyshelpt/Andere-studie/Empower-TEC-kickstartprogramma.htm

+A student who has taken part in the Fontys Empower programme and has successfully completed all components of that programme may, on that basis, be granted an exemption for the free part of the bachelor, provided the student requests an exemption from the Examination Board of the programme in which they are enrolled.